christelinda-laureijs/personal-website/content/_index.md

         <h3>Does insulin act in the DMH?</h3>
         For my honours project, I asked if insulin binds to DMH neurons, and if so, how that may affect their activity.
 I compared synaptic transmission (a measure of communication between neurons) and action potentials (a measure of neuronal excitability) before and after exposing DMH neurons to insulin.
         <a href="https://github.com/christelinda-laureijs/honours-thesis" target="_blank" title="Explore the GitHub project!"><img src="Methods-schematic.png"></a>
         I found that insulin <b>decreases</b> both excitatory synaptic transmission and neuronal excitability in DMH neurons.
-If you're interested in reading more, you can explore <a href="https://github.com/christelinda-laureijs/honours-thesis" target="_blank" title="Explore the GitHub project!">the project page on GitHub</a>!
+If you're interested in reading more, you can explore <a href="https://github.com/christelinda-laureijs/honours-thesis" target="_blank" title="Explore the GitHub project!">the project page on GitHub</a> and <a href="https://github.com/christelinda-laureijs/honours-thesis/blob/main/Thesis/Thesis.pdf" target="_blank" title="Read my thesis as a PDF file">read my thesis!</a>
   design:
     background:
       image: